On penalized estimation for dynamical systems with small noise: The Lasso-type problem for dynamical systems with small noise

-Although the result in the present work generalizes to different metrics as explained in Kutoyants (1994), for simplicity we consider only the $L_2$ type distance.
 We suppose that the trend coefficient in \eqref{eq:mod1} is of integral type, i.e.

-where the functions $V(\theta,t,x)$ and $K(\theta, t, s, x)$ are such that \eqref{eq:mod1} has a strong unique solution.
-For example, the usual conditions (1.34) and (1.35) in Kutoyants (1994) about Lipschitz behaviour and linear growing are sufficient.
-The asymptotic in this model is considered as $\ve\to 0$.
+where $V(\theta,t,x)$ and $K(\theta, t, s, x)$ are known measurable, non-anticipative functionals such that \eqref{eq:mod1} has a strong unique solution.
+For example, the usual conditions (1.34) and (1.35) in \citet{Kuto94} and Theorem 4.6 in \citet{LipSh01} about Lipschitz behaviour and linear growing are sufficient; i.e. \begin{assumption} For all $t\in[0,T],$ $\theta\in\Theta$ and $X_t,Y_t\in C[0,T]$